hanhydro/modelingResources/visualization/readme.md

 # Converting COMSOL Flux Output to TecPlot360-Compatible Format
 This Python script converts model output files containing horizontal (`dl.u`) and vertical (`dl.v`) flux data into a TecPlot360-compatible format for visualization.
+Who does not love TecPlot?

 ## Workflow

 | **Step**                | **Description** |